 Articles, expedition reports and contributions to reference books

 Being both a traveller and a physician has given me the privilege of hearing an astonishing range of inspiring and moving stories.
 I endeavour to share these where I think colleagues and others will be amused, inspired or informed.
 Above is a photo of a blind cave fish that we discovered during expeditions to Madagascar.
 Below is a fairly complete list of my scientific papers along with mention of recent contributions to books.

-Manual of Childhood Infections - the Blue Book (Oxford University Press and the Royal College of Paediatrics and Child Health); the fourth edition includes the chapter Travelling Abroad with Children (pp 350 - 356) that I co-wrote with Matthew Ellis and a fifth updated edition was due to be republished in 2022 (but I have no news on when it will appear)
+Manual of Childhood Infections - the Blue Book (Oxford University Press and the Royal College of Paediatrics and Child Health); the fourth edition includes the chapter Travelling Abroad with Children (pp 350 - 356) co-written with Matthew Ellis and a fifth updated edition was due to be republished in 2022 (but I have no news on when it will appear)

-Health Information for Overseas Travel: guidelines for illness prevention in travellers from the UK – the new version of the ‘yellow book’ from the Department of Health / NaTHNaC and aimed at health professionals was published in 2010 and the text will become available on the web.
+Health Information for Overseas Travel: guidelines for illness prevention in travellers from the UK – the new version of the British ‘yellow book’ from the Department of Health / NaTHNaC and for health professionals, published 2010

 Health chapters in Trekking in Peru, Madagascar: the Bradt Travel Guide and at least 25 other Bradt guides